simka1911/tic-tac-toe-4x4/README.md

 An advanced game of Tic-Tac-Toe, played on a 4x4 board, created for Dresscode challenge.

+## Running the game

+Clone the repository and in terminal run `npm install`.
+After installation run `npm start` to start the game in the browser.

 ## How to play

 You win the game when you obtain four identical symbols in one row, column, diagonal or square.